The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 In the following round, which you can identify by the above described round started event, you know could move your robot, but where to?
 **The Problem** is you dont realy know where you are and where to move the robot.

 Additionaly to a succesfull executed `buy robot event`, you will have to build a consumer for the robot service `neighbours`kafka channel.
-In the best case you schould be able to consume the event, wich you can identify by your `transactionId`.
+In the best case you schould be able to consume the event, which you can identify by your `transactionId`.
 The payload will tell you the `uuid` for neigboring planets.

 >**example header**